 - (3) (i) Either the Guild or Employer may, at any time, notify the other that it wishes to bargain concerning rates and other conditions of employment to be applicable to such programs.
-The parties agree to commence such negotiations within thirty (30) days of receipt of such notice. - (ii) Any agreement reached pursuant to subparagraph (i) above shall not be retroactive and, except with respect to minimum rates, shall not modify the terms of employment under individual contracts then existing. - (iii) If no agreement is reached within sixty (60) days after bargaining has commenced, the Guild may, upon written notice to Employer, instruct its members to refuse to render services with respect to such programs.
-In such event, neither subparagraph (1) nor subparagraph (2) hereof shall be applicable.
+The parties agree to commence such negotiations within fifteen (15) days of receipt of such notice for any non-series television motion picture ninety (90) minutes or longer or thirty (30) days of receipt of such notice for all other such programs. - (ii) Any agreement reached pursuant to subparagraph (i) above shall not be retroactive and, except with respect to minimum rates, shall not modify the terms of employment under individual contracts then existing. - (iii) If no agreement is reached within fifteen (15) days after bargaining has commenced for any nonseries television motion picture ninety (90) minutes or longer, or if no agreement is reached within sixty (60) days after bargaining has commenced for all other such programs, the Guild may, upon written notice to Employer, instruct its members to refuse to render services with respect to such programs.
+In such event, neither subparagraph (1) nor subparagraph (2) hereof shall be applicable. - (iv) If an Employer fails to provide timely notice of its intention to produce such program as provided in subparagraph (1), then subparagraph (iii) above shall not apply and the Guild may, not earlier than twenty-four (24) hours after written notice to the Employer, instruct its members to refuse to render services with respect to such programs.
+If no agreement is reached and the Guild instructs its members to refuse to render services with respect to such programs, then neither subparagraph (1) nor subparagraph (2) hereof shall be applicable.